“There are those who look at things the way they are and ask why? I dream of things that never were, and ask why not?”

 3. Do the opposite of what put you in the valley.
 You cannot get out of a valley by engaging in more of the same.
 The strategic plan must include activities that are vastly different than the old ways of doing business.
 For most organizations I see, the loss of funding is directly related to the organization’s failure to adapt to changing environments and engage new funding opportunities by demonstrating and focusing on organizational performance and outcome results.
 To get to your next peak, a strategic plan must include steps to measure and communicate your organization’s outcomes.
 These quantitative measures tell the story of how your organization changes lives, assists your funders with their goals, and provides donors a social return on their investment.
 New activities and processes are often required for a successful journey to a new peak.

 Is it time to move out of your valley and into your next peak?
 Measurement Resources is here to help you with data-driven strategic planning as well as performance and outcome measurement strategies that will allow you to achieve the ultimate impact and excellence you desire.
-Contact us today for your free 20 minute strategy session.
+Contact us today for your free 20-minute session to explore strategies for nonprofit and government success.

 Want more information on how to increase funding, morale, positive press, and organizational impact?
 Join the Achieving Excellence Community and receive our free eBook, Ten Tips to Open Doors to More Grants (and Other Funding): Overcoming Common Mistakes of Outcomes Measurement.